 OTA 130 DYNAMICS OF HUMAN MOVEMENT

-The structure and organization of the human body are examined and analyzed in relation to functional movements required for work, play and self care activities.
+The structure and organization of the human body are examined and analyzed in relation to functional movements required for work, play and self -care activities.
 Occupational therapy theory for treatment the physically disabled is reviewed with special attention to neurological and musculoskeletal systems.
 Physical conditions typically seen by the occupational therapist are defined and examined.
 Functional manual muscle testing, goniometry, and sensory perception testing are learned and practiced.
 Principles of kinesiology are presented in relation to functional mobility, body mechanics, energy conservation and joint protection.

 OTA 140 OCCUPATIONAL SKILLS DEVELOPMENT IN PEDIATRIC ROLES